alwaysdata/documentation/content/accounts/billing/choose-its-paas.en.md

 || Database management system replication |❌|Upon request|Upon request|✔️|
 || Real-time data replication |❌|❌|❌|✔️|

-Migration to a higher offer is possible and free of charge: in the _Accounts_ menu for plans in the Public Cloud or by contacting [support](https://admin.alwaysdata.com/support/add/) to switch to another environment.
+Migration to a higher offer is possible and free of charge: in the _Subscriptions_ menu for plans in the Public Cloud or by contacting [support](https://admin.alwaysdata.com/support/add/) to switch to another environment.

 {{% notice note %}}
 A well _optimized_ application will have the same performances regardless its environment type.
 However _less_ users on a server bring more **stability** and **comfort** (no more performance variations due to other users).